-The Chinese population has been renowned for its love for new technology.
+The Chinese population is renowned for its love for new technology.
 In fact, many could not do without their smartphones and have been using social media networks heavily.
-Based on statistics, 772 million people in the People’s Republic of China have access to the internet by 2017.
-The record also shows that in 2014, of the 2.9 billion internet users in the world, 20% are from China.
-Of this number, a majority does it through their smartphones.
+Indeed, according to statistics, by 2017 over 772 million people in the People’s Republic of China had access to the internet.
+The record also shows that in 2014, of the 2.9 billion internet users in the world, 20% were from China.
+The vast majority of people accessing the internet do so through their smartphones.

-What makes this phenomenon quite interesting is the fact that China has banned numerous social media websites, including the most popular ones like Facebook, Twitter, YouTube and Instagram to name a few.
-Instead, China developed its own microblogging sites such as the following:
+What makes this phenomenon even more interesting is the fact that China has banned numerous social media websites, including the most popular ones like Facebook, Twitter, YouTube and Instagram to name a few.
+Instead, China developed its own microblogging sites such as:

 - Sina Weibo (or simply Weibo)

 Statistics showed that as of 2016, there are 889 million users of WeChat.
 It is now used not only by the Chinese population but even by other nationalities, mostly those communicating with somebody residing in China.

 WeChat is currently the 5th leading social network worldwide in terms of active users.
 This medium allows for a more confidential means to communicate.